 Nowadays, the Côte d'Or is also famed for a number of superb restaurants, stretching from Dijon in the north to Chagny in the south.
 Beaune is at the heart of this gourmet belt as well.
-Four of the region's Michelin-starred restaurants are in Beaune, but there is one restaurant that stands out in this exclusive group, for Le Benaton features some of the best cooking we have ever come across.
+Many of the region's Michelin-starred restaurants are in Beaune, but there is one restaurant that stood out for us in that exclusive group, for Le Benaton featured some of the best cooking we have ever come across.
+Here's what we wrote after dining there and interviewing Chef Monnoir in 2014.

 The chef is a heavyset man with a thrush of dark brown hair and a wide mouth.
 He looks like he's just finished a rugby match and, in fact, Bruno Monnoir has played a fair amount of the game.
 But, since 1990 he and his wife Isabelle have been playing another game — chasing Michelin stars.